ITNikolov/ArkRealDealScrapper/README.md

 ---

+## 🧩 Why Scrape With Playwright?

+backpack.tf does not currently have a public API route for classifieds listings.
+They are actively rebuilding the platform at [next.backpack.tf](https://next.backpack.tf) but classifieds API support isn't available there yet either, so browser automation against the live site is the only viable path right now.

-## 🧩 Why Playwright Instead of an API?
+## 🎭 Why Playwright Specifically?

-backpack.tf's classifieds page is **heavily JavaScript-rendered** — the listing data is injected into the DOM after page load, not present in raw HTML.
-A simple HTTP request returns nothing useful.
+The classifieds page is **heavily JavaScript-rendered** — listing data is injected into the DOM after page load and is not present in the raw HTML.
+A simple HTTP request returns nothing useful, a real browser is required to execute the JavaScript first.

 Playwright drives a real Chromium browser, which means:
 - Full JS execution and DOM rendering
 - Persistent browser profile (survives sessions)
 - Cookie injection to authenticate and maintain session
 - Partial Cloudflare bypass via `cf_clearance` cookie injection
-- Graceful fallback: if a CAPTCHA challenge appears, the bot pauses and prompts you to solve it manually in the open browser window, then resumes automatically

----

 ## 🎯 What It Scans For